Superchip: The Final Silicon Solution?

-Superchip: The Final Silicon Solution? is the eighth and final album by the Edgar Broughton Band.
+Superchip: The Final Silicon Solution? is the eighth and final album by The Broughtons (formerly known as Edgar Broughton Band).
 This album saw them on their own record label, and were credited as The Broughtons as they were called on their previous album, Parlez-Vous English?.
 This album sees the band with a slightly different sound, with prominent use of synthesisers, but still retaining their original psychedelic rock roots.
 The album was originally released as "Sheet Records Sheet 2" in 1982.
 The 2006 CD reissue features one bonus track, which was an electronic dance track created by Edgar Broughton and his son, Luke Broughton.